gatsbyjs/gatsby/docs/docs/routing.md

 The exception to this rule is any file named `index.js`.
 Files with this name are matched to the root directory they're found in.
 That means `index.js` in the root `src/pages` directory is accessed via `yoursite.com`.
 However, if there is an `index.js` inside the `information` directory, it is found at `yoursite.com/information`.

 Note that if no `index.js` file exists in a particular directory that root page does not exist, and attempts to navigate to it will land you on a [404 page](/docs/add-404-page/).
-For example, `yoursite.com/information/contact` may exist, but that does not guaruntee `yoursite.com/information` exists.
+For example, `yoursite.com/information/contact` may exist, but that does not guarantee `yoursite.com/information` exists.

 ### Pages created with `createPages` hook